 The island of Palm Beach is the exclusive winter home of billionaires and their poorer colleagues, the multi-millionaires.
 It is, of course, home to what President Trump calls the Winter White House, Mar-a-Lago.

-Ten presidents ago, John F. Kennedy also had a Palm Beach home, and this year the country is celebrating 100 years since JFK was born.
+Ten presidents ago, John F. Kennedy also had a Palm Beach home.

-All this history means Palm Beach is a fun place visit, especially in the summer, when everyday people can afford luxury accommoations at discounted prices.
+All this history means Palm Beach is a fun place visit, especially in the summer, when everyday people can afford luxury accommodations at discounted prices.

 The opulence of Palm Beach is easy to spot: The pets are so pampered that there are four dog-watering fountains built around the city including one on Worth Avenue that is a picturesque basin made from Italian ceramic tile.